 Let’s have a look at typical topics present in the market research:

 - Target Market Definition and its characteristics

-- Presenting your ideal customer – a company profiles if you are in B2B business or sales avatar for all B2C and retail companies.
+- Presenting your ideal customer – a company profile if you are in a B2B business or sales avatar for all B2C and retail companies.